Guide to Australia's coronavirus financial support for small businesses

 - Deferred business credit card payments for up to three months

 - The ability to terminate a term deposit without penalty

 How to access: For further assistance or to check your business eligibility, call the Financial Hardship Assistance Line on 1800 067 497.

 ANZ’s coronavirus support package involves a 0.25% reduction in variable small business loan rates, effective from 27 March 2020 (this brings the big bank’s total rate cut in March to 0.50%).
-Moreover, from 3 April, fixed 2-year and 3-year rates for its secured business loans of up to $1 million will drop by 80 basis points to 2.59%.
+Moreover, since 3 April, fixed 2-year and 3-year rates for its secured business loans of up to $1 million have dropped by 80 basis points to 2.59%.
 Besides rate slashes, affected businesses can also access:

 - Deferred loan repayments for six months, with interest capitalised

 - Temporary increases in overdraft facilities for 12 months